jefferyphein/sam-sync-test/README.md

 # AWS SAM Sync Experiment

-The purpose of this repository is to outline a somewhat "easy" way to be able to make modifications to AWS Lambda functions as well as upstream dependencies in a way that is compatible with `sam local invoke` as well as `sam sync --watch`.
+The purpose of this repository is to outline an "easy"--but kinda hacky--way to be able to make modifications to AWS Lambda functions as well as its upstream dependencies in a way that is compatible with `sam local invoke` as well as `sam sync --watch`.

 ## The problem